-This is the basic list of the proper data that should be known, adjusted if necessary and then the final reading recorded.
+This is the basic list of the proper data that should be known and recorded.
 This is the only way to know for sure how the system is operating and if it is within manufacturing specifications.
-If any of these do not fall within manufacture specifications your system may not be warranted by the manufacture.
+If any of these do not fall within manufacturer specifications, your system may not be warrantied by the manufacturer.

-There are multiple benefits to doing a commissioning report.
-The benefits to you are that you receive a properly set up and adjusted system for maximum comfort, efficiency, and dependability.
-It also ensures the manufactures warranty will be in full effect.
-The benefit to the company installing the system is that it gives a baseline of operation in case of any issues that may arise later.
+Commissioning is important for several reasons.
+For you, the peace of mind that you are receiving a properly set up and adjusted system for maximum comfort, efficiency, and dependability.
+It also ensures the manufacturer's warranty will be in full effect.
+The benefit to the company installing the system is that it gives a baseline of operational performance in case any issues arise later.

 It also gives the installing team confidence that before they leave, your system is in perfect operation.
 It is very common for systems to be installed and started up without much consideration for proper commissioning.

 Unfortunately, many companies turn it on and walk away the moment cold air is coming through the vents.

 Proper commissioning is a specific process that requires training and special equipment to perform the process correctly.
 It also requires additional time and labor on a job site.
 Commissioning is the only way to know for sure exactly how well your system is operating.